Chart Color Schemes

 Graceville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Graceville's dwelling structures, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's figures of 48.9% houses and 51.1% other dwellings.
-Home ownership in Graceville stood at 36.0%, with mortgaged dwellings at 42.5% and rented ones at 21.5%.
+Graceville's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings.
+In comparison, Brisbane metro had 48.9% houses and 51.1% other dwellings.
+Home ownership in Graceville was at 36.0%, with mortgaged dwellings at 42.5% and rented ones at 21.5%.
 The median monthly mortgage repayment in the area was $2,600, higher than Brisbane metro's average of $2,167.
-The median weekly rent figure in Graceville was recorded at $495, compared to Brisbane metro's $410.
-Nationally, Graceville's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Median weekly rent in Graceville was $495, compared to Brisbane metro's $410.
+Nationally, Graceville's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863.
+Rents in Graceville were substantially above the national figure of $375.

 Frequently Asked Questions - Housing